Benign Paroxysmal Positional Vertigo

 Your vestibular system helps sense motion and changes in space.
-It contributes to your sense of balance.
+It adds to your sense of balance.
 The vestibular organs are inside the innermost part of your ear.
-They include the utricle, saccule, and three semicircular canals.
+They include the utricle, saccule, and 3 semicircular canals.
 When your head moves, these small organs send this information to the brain.

 The utricle contains small calcium crystals.
-These aid in the perception of motion.
-Sometimes, these crystals detach from the utricle and land in one of the semicircular canals.
-When this happens, the canals may send the wrong signals to the brain, especially when the crystals move.
-This confuses the brain and leads to the symptoms of BPPV.
+These help you to sense motion.
+Sometimes these crystals detach from the utricle and land in one of the semicircular canals.
+Then the canals may send the wrong signals to the brain, especially when the crystals move.
+This confuses the brain and leads to BPPV symptoms.

-The condition is called “benign” because it is not life-threatening.
+The condition is called benign because it is not life-threatening.
 It does not get worse with time.
-“Paroxysmal” refers to the fact that the vertigo comes and goes.
-“Positional” just means that symptoms come from a change in head position.
+Paroxysmal means that the vertigo comes and goes.
+Positional just means that symptoms come from a change in head position.

 BPPV is fairly common, especially in women.
 Older adults have it more often.
-However, people of any age can get it.
-It is one of the most common disorders of the vestibular system.
+But people of any age can get it.
+It is one of the most common vestibular disorders.

 What causes benign paroxysmal positional vertigo?

 Anything that dislodges the crystals from the utricle can cause BPPV.
-Prior head injury is a major cause.
+Having a past head injury is a major cause.
 Other times, BPPV may result from other problems with the vestibular system.
-These can include Meniere disease or vestibular neuritis.
+These can include Ménière disease or vestibular neuritis.
 Ear surgery is a less common cause.
-Most of the time, no one knows exactly what causes BPPV.
+In most cases, no one knows exactly what causes BPPV.

 Who is at risk for benign paroxysmal positional vertigo?

-People with certain health conditions may have a higher risk for BPPV but many times the cause is unknown.
+People with certain health conditions may have a higher risk for BPPV.
+But many times the cause is not known.
 You may have a higher risk of developing BPPV if you have any of these:

 - Giant cell arteritis